 Piano for 4 Hands

 This year all piano students in Book 2 and up will have the opportunity to play a Piano duet!
 Pairs of piano students will work with a piano coach on duets and is open to piano students in Suzuki Volumes 2 and up who have music reading skills.
 We strongly encourage all pianists to consider this elective!
 Beginning, intermediate, and advanced music is available, and will be sent to the students in mid-May to allow time to prepare before the student arrives at GMSI.

-Second Suzuki Instrument Master Classes - Piano, Flute, Violin, Viola, or Cello staff **
+Second Suzuki Instrument Master Classes - Piano, Flute, Violin, Viola, Cello **

 If you are studying a second Suzuki instrument at home, you can elect to have a mini-private lesson each day with two other students working at a similar level with one of our piano, flute, or strings faculty.

 Traditional Fiddling (Violin late Volume 1 and up), Pete Sutherland

 Three levels of this class will be offered.
-Intro to Fiddling, for those eager violinists (Books 1-2) who haven't yet had much contact with 'fiddling' and fiddle tunes or haven't learned by ear, this is a chance to welcome some fun, not difficult music into your lives and practice sessions!
+Intro to Fiddling, for those eager violinists (Late Books 1 and Book 2) who haven't yet had much contact with 'fiddling' and fiddle tunes, this is a chance to welcome some fun, not difficult music into your lives and practice sessions!
 Intermediate Fiddling, for those (Books 2 and up) who have some fiddle tunes under their belt and are comfortable learning by ear, we'll get into some great American and Celtic repertoire perfect for playing at our GMSI contradance!
 Advanced Fiddle, for those who have quite a bit of fiddling experience (either at home or at GMSI) and are looking for some great tunes to challenge your fingers and your bows, including some Bluegrass and Cajun!

 This elective is designed for violin players in book 3 and up who are interested in acquiring the skills to play the viola.
 The class will include a study of alto clef along with tips and techniques in making the transition from violin to viola smoothly.
 A great way to increase a violinist's marketability!!

 Beginning Viola for Violinists I is for violinists in Suzuki Volumes 3 and up who have never played viola.
 More Advanced Viola for Violinists II is for Violinists in Suzuki Volume 4 and up who have taken Beginning Viola.